-• (a), (b) Fundamental metering and monitoring / metering for tenanted areas (including bonus credits): Achieve 1 plus 2 bonus BEAM Plus credits for providing energy monitoring system and performance auditing monitoring system for equipment and systems in spaces, and allowing monitoring provision of tenants' energy consumption.
+(a), (b) Fundamental metering and monitoring / metering for tenanted areas (including bonus credits): Achieve 1 plus 2 bonus BEAM Plus credits for providing energy monitoring system and performance auditing monitoring system for equipment and systems in spaces, allowing monitoring provision of tenants' energy consumption.

-- Fundamental metering and monitoring / metering: Provide energy monitoring system and performance auditing monitoring system for equipment and systems in spaces, and allowing monitoring provision of energy consumption. - Energy consumption monitoring: Provide power metering system to track power usage for different aspects such as air conditioning, lighting and equipment.
-Sub-meters for major energy consuming equipment eg. lab fridges and equipment, and renewable systems shall be provided.
-Electricity and cooling sub-metering shall allow user charging on a lab/room/zone based on future user allocation. - Access for research: Ensure meters are in place, pipework is accessible, and data and dashboard are open source to facilitate research by researchers and students.
-Data shall have the ability to be seen and downloaded by all interested users (students, faculty, and FMO staff). - Usage pattern: Design for sensors and people counters so that the building can track the flow of people coming and going at different times of the days, and integrate the data into building management, security, and space optimization strategies.
+- Fundamental metering and monitoring : Provide energy monitoring system and performance auditing monitoring system for equipment and systems in spaces, and allowing monitoring provision of energy consumption. - Energy consumption monitoring: Provide power metering system to track power usage for different aspects such as air conditioning, lighting, and equipment.
+Submeters for major energy consuming equipment e.g. lab fridges and equipment, and renewable systems shall be provided.
+Electricity and cooling submetering shall allow user charging on a lab / room / zone based on future user allocation. - Access for research: Ensure meters are in place, pipework is accessible, and data and dashboard are open source to facilitate research by researchers and students.
+Data shall have the ability to be seen and downloaded by all interested users (students, faculty, and Facilities Management Office staff).

+• Usage pattern: Design for sensors and people counters so that the building can track the flow of people coming and going at different times of the day, and integrate the data into building management, security, and space optimization strategies.